improvess/raspberry-as-gige-camera/docs/python3_client_tutorial.md

 > If the server doesn't reply, check if the `rpiasgige` server process is actually running on raspberry pi as shown [here](https://github.com/doleron/raspberry-as-gige-camera/blob/main/docs/tutorial.MD#step-5---run-rpiasgige-server).

 Sending command-line requests to `rpiasgige` can be handy in some cases.
-You can find more command-line examples here.
-However, as software developers we always prefer to use proper API's.
+You can find more [command-line examples here](https://github.com/doleron/raspberry-as-gige-camera/blob/main/docs/command-line-examples.MD).
+However, as software developers, we always prefer to use API's to make our calls.
 Let's see how to use Python to do it.
 Execute the following commands on the client computer:

 ```
 git clone https://github.com/doleron/raspberry-as-gige-camera.git